 - 24. Personal data should be adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed ('data minimisation'), see Article 5 (1) (c).
 Before installing a video-surveillance system the controller should always critically examine if this measure is firstly suitable to attain the desired goal, and secondly adequate and necessary for its purposes.
 Video surveillance measures should only be chosen if the purpose of the processing could not reasonably be fulfilled by other means which are less intrusive to the fundamental rights and freedoms of the data subject. - 25.
-Given the situation that a controller wants to prevent property related crimes, instead of installing a video surveillance system the controller could also take alternative security measures such as fencing the property, installing regular patrols of security personnel, using gatekeepers, providing better

-7 European Court of Justice, Judgment in Case C-13/16, Rīgas satiksme case, 4 may 2017 lighting, installing security locks, tamper-proof windows and doors or applying anti-graffiti coating or foils to walls.
+Given the situation that a controller wants to prevent property related crimes, instead of installing a video surveillance system the controller could also take alternative security measures such as fencing the property, installing regular patrols of security personnel, using gatekeepers, providing better lighting, installing security locks, tamper-proof windows and doors or applying anti-graffiti coating or foils to walls.
 Those measures can be as effective as video surveillance systems against burglary, theft and vandalism.
+The controller has to assess on a case-by-case basis whether such measures can be a reasonable solution. - 26.
+Before operating a camera system, the controller is obliged to assess where and when video surveillance measures are strictly necessary.
+Usually a surveillance system operating at night-time as well as outside the regular working hours will meet the needs of the controller to prevent any dangers to his property.